apetro/github-pages-lightning-talk/docs/README.md

 ## GitHub Pages

-GitHub pages automatically generates and hosts the static site from this directry. :smile:
+GitHub pages automatically generates and hosts the static site from this directory. :smile: